Skip to main content

 International Day Of Care And Support

-We will now be holding this day of celebration and recognition of unpaid carers on the United Nations International Day of Care and Support which was first established in 2023.
-Our aim is to reach more people, communities and policymakers and make them aware of the issues that unpaid carers face.
+On this day of celebration and recognition of unpaid carers, our aim is to reach more people, communities and policymakers and make them aware of the issues that unpaid carers face across South Asia.

 How can I Support Carers in India, Bangladesh and Nepal on International Day of Care and Support?